Sustainable Urban Planning: What It Is and How It Can Be Done

 Sustainability is a concept wherein a population’s present needs are addressed without compromising the future generations’ quality of life.
 This practice encourages government and municipal decision-makers to give equal consideration for the progression of both present and future generations as they plan new communities.

 Moreover, residents can easily walk or cycle around Vauban through connected streets and designated paths.
-This sustainable urban planning practice improves the city dwellers’ present living conditions, while shaping the neighborhood for future citizens.
+This sustainable urban planning practice improves the city dwellers’ living conditions, while shaping the neighborhood for future citizens.

 How Can Communities Create Sustainable Urban Areas?

-- - Work with Urban Development Professionals
+- Work with Urban Development Professionals

 Sustainable urban communities are intricately designed to facilitate the improvement of the people, the environment, and the economy.
 Therefore, communities and businesses need to consult with professionals who have an educational background in sustainable development when designing urban solutions.
 These professionals have a thorough understanding of economic and environmental issues, so they can design solutions that drive innovation and protect the environment at the same time.